 A table of scheduled study assessments is provided in Appendix 1.
 Subjects will be closely monitored for safety and tolerability throughout the study.
 All assessments will be performed on the day of the specified visit and documented in the medical record for each subject.

-Where applicable, the single dose of study drug will be administered only if the clinical assessment and laboratory test values have been reviewed and found to be acceptable per protocol guidelines.
+Where applicable, the study drug(s) will be administered only if the clinical assessment and laboratory test values have been reviewed and found to be acceptable per protocol guidelines.

 8.1.
 Screening Assessments